Public Spaces: Places of Protest, Expression and Social Engagement

 Public space is a legal terminology that tackles the notion of land ownership, suggesting that this type of parcel does not belong to anyone in particular, but to the state.
 Open, free, accessible to all, and financed by public money, these spaces are not only the results of planning but the consequences of the public practices they hold.
 Actually, people define how public space is used and what it means.

 Protests, powerful political tools for change, from the March on Washington in 1963, the Arab Spring in the early 2000s to recent Black Lives Matter Movements, are altering the world.
-In times like these, while people still need to "take to the streets" their issues to be heard and seen, the idea of public space resurfaces as a topic of discussion.
+In times like these, while people still need to "take their issues to the streets" to be heard and seen, public space resurfaces as a topic of discussion.

 Not limited to its definition, public space has always been considered as a place of exchange, since the time of the Greek Agora and the Roman Forum, where men came together and discussed matters of the state.
 In fact, the concept comes from our need to be connected to others.
-It’s a place of sharing and encounters, translating how we practice space in relation to others.
-It ignites the ideas that we are part of a collective effort, that we belong to this world… that we exist.
+It’s a place of encounters, translating how we practice space in relation to others.
+It ignites the idea that we are part of a collective effort, that we belong to this world… that we exist.

 Public Space is a form of democracy.
 It is a space of freedom of movement and expression, and most importantly it is our first contact with a city.
 A mere reflection of the urban fabric, it reveals cultural, economic, and political influences.
 Diverse, by definition, public space gives us the chance to be exposed to different types of people, especially in urban areas.

-In general, in order to discover the behavior of a neighborhood, a district, or a city, we often turn to its public spaces.
+In general, in order to discover the behavior of a neighborhood, a district, or a city, we often turn to these spaces.
 When animated these meeting places can even change a city’s image temporarily with the implementation of markets, parades, and festivities, or permanently through the introduction of new programs.
 They can range from planned streets, intersections, plazas, boulevards, parks and squares, to informal sidewalk settings, interstitial spaces and an overflow of private spaces onto the public domain.

 A physical illustration of the individual and the collective vision, these areas have symbolic values.
 Scale, location, borders, angles, views, proportions, and artifacts play a role in determining the final outcome of these areas.
 They could stop time, overwhelm and oppress passersby, intimidate people, and translate power and tyranny.
 They could also generate a sense of belonging within the citizens of the same territory, cultivate pride, and encourage hangouts.